 We have shown that manufacturing job losses in general, and white worker layoffs in particular, significantly reduced incumbent party vote shares in 2016.
-In this section, we further explore the influence of layoffs on the 2016 presidential election using individual-level data, which allow us to overcome three shortcomings of the previous analysis.
+In this section, we further explore the impact of layoffs on the 2016 presidential election using individual-level data, which allow us to overcome three shortcomings of the previous analysis.
 First and most importantly, we are able to identify the race of the respondents.
 This allows us to examine whether manufacturing layoffs led to greater support for Trump among white voters.
-Second, we can control for a set of potentially confounding individual-level characteristics.
-Third, since the data track variation across individuals, we can include county fixed effects to control for time-invariant characteristics at the county level.
+Second, we can control for a set of potentially indicates that manufacturing layoffs were a decisive factor in Trump's victory in these states, which